 IMPORTANT Rule order is important in Firewall Policies.
 See the Voice Firewall User Guide for a discussion of Policy processing and Rule order.

-Groups assigned to a given IPS Policy must be in the same time zone, because Intervals are calculated based on the Span's time zone.
+zone, because Intervals are calculated based on the Span's time zone.

 All Spans in the Span